apache/airflow/BREEZE.rst

                  3.6 3.7

   ****************************************************************************************************
-   Choose backend to run for airflow
+   Choose backend to run for Airflow

   -b, --backend <BACKEND>
           Backend to use for tests - it determines which database is used.